Head of Information,

 Business transformation required a new platform

-Recognizing that across financial services there are great examples of transformed customer experience, IAG started a journey to build a strong data and analytics capability and to modernize the enabling platforms.
+Recognising that across financial services there are great examples of transformed customer experience, IAG started a journey to build a strong data and analytics capability and to modernise the enabling platforms.

-As a SAS customer for more than 30 years, IAG turned to SAS’ advisory team to help understand how it could scale up the use of its technology and create a leading big data strategy.
+As a SAS customer for more than 30 years, they turned to SAS’ advisory team to help understand how they could scale up the use of their technology and create a leading big data strategy.

 A partner engagement

 Gurry says the engagement has been outstanding from the start.
 “SAS is a strategic technology partner to us,” says Gurry.
 “It’s been a long-term view where we looked at what we wanted to achieve, and together, developed a roadmap for the future – And if SAS made a promise, we could absolutely trust them to make it happen.”

 Catania adds that the flexibility and professionalism in the commercial negotiation was also a stand out.
 “Not only was it clear that SAS was investing in the partnership, but the plan, strategy and roll out was delivered to a tee,” says Catania.

 Gurry says the value they gain from thought leadership, best practice and international expertise is an important part of the partnership.
 “We like working with SAS’ advisory division because it’s clear they don’t just want us to buy more solutions, they want to make sure that we challenge our thinking and consider new ideas for gaining the most from our investment.”

 “At the core of it we want to be able to give our customers an unparalleled experience, have flexibility in our business and the ability to quickly pursue new opportunities,” says Catania.
 “Modernising our technology is a key enabler.”

 Gurry says since the upgrade to the new platform, IAG is well on the way to realising the power of its data.
 “Advanced analytics is a high priority for IAG,” says Gurry.
 “We have a lot of data, but now we can start unleashing the power of that information.”